ccdmb/predector/docs/running.md

   Path to already downloaded gzipped HMMs of effectors.
   default: download from <https://doi.org/10.6084/m9.figshare.16973665>

+-params-file <path>
+  Load command line parameters from this JSON or YAML file rather.

 -profile <string>
   Specify a pre-set configuration profile to use.
   Multiple profiles can be specified by separating them with a comma.